Deposit Unlock scheme explained

 What is Deposit Unlock?

-Deposit Unlock allows you to buy a new build home from a participating home builder with just a 5% deposit, using a mortgage from a participating lender.
+Deposit Unlock is a scheme that lets you buy a new build home from a participating home builder with just a 5% deposit, using a mortgage from a participating lender.
 These mortgages are only available via mortgage brokers.
 First time buyers and home movers can use the Deposit Unlock scheme.

 While Deposit Unlock is still fairly new, it may prove popular with buyers as a way to purchase a new build home with a small deposit as lenders are often reluctant to offer high loan-to-value mortgages on new build homes.